-The Company's share of production from the Bangora field reached a sustained rate of production of 66 MMcf/d in fiscal 2014 after completion of two (2) workovers during the year.
-The Company expects to add compression at the gas processing plant in the first quarter of fiscal 2015.
+The Company's share of production from the Bangora field reached a sustained rate of production of 66 MMcf/d in Fiscal 2015 after completion of two (2) workovers in Fiscal 2014.
+A scheduled plant turnaround was completed in October 2014 and plant compression facilities came on-line in the third guarter of Fiscal 2015.

-The Company has signed a GPSA including a price of \$2.34/Mcf, which expires at the earliest of the end of commercial production, at expiry of the PSC (March 31, 2026) and twenty-five (25) years after approval of the field development plan (May 15, 2032).
+The Company has signed a GPSA including a price of \$2.32/Mcf, which expires at the earliest of the end of commercial production, at expiry of the PSC (March 31, 2026) and twenty-five (25) years after approval of the field development plan (May 15, 2032).
 Petrobangla is the sole purchaser of the natural gas production from this field.
 The sales delivery point is at the Company's facility and thereafter is the responsibility of Petrobangla and is transported via Trunk Pipeline.